andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

 ## Preparation
 First, make sure the student answer sheets are ready to be scanned.
-* Ensure the student answer sheets are rotated the same way.
+* Make sure the student answer sheets are rotated the same way as each other.
 * Check for any folds and unfold any you find.
 * Check for stray markings, which may affect processing.
 Either erase the stray markings or proceed and correct errors later.
 * If sheets are excessively ripped or otherwise damaged, they may need to be pulled out and entered separately.